 Collateral Consequences You Shouldn’t Ignore

-A Morgan County, IL violent crimes lawyer can often impact sentencing exposure long before a trial date by challenging enhancements, negotiating charge reductions, or leveraging weaknesses in the State’s case.
+An experienced violent crimes lawyer in Morgan County, IL can often reduce exposure by challenging enhancements, negotiating reduced charges, or exploiting weaknesses in the prosecution’s evidence.

 How Prosecutors Approach Violent Crime Cases in Morgan County, IL

 Understanding their strategy makes a major difference.
-Our violent crimes defense team in Morgan County, IL includes former prosecutors who know how the state builds cases.
-That experience lets us predict the state’s tactics, attack weak or unreliable evidence, and focus the trial on what can actually be proved to a jury.
+Our Morgan County, IL violent crimes defense team includes two former prosecutors.
+This experience allows us to anticipate the state’s moves, challenge unreliable evidence, and keep the case focused on the evidence – what can be proved lawfully and credibly to a jury.

 How a Violent Crimes Lawyer in Morgan County, IL Builds Your Defense